 We shall meet at a mutually convenient location for a cup of tea or coffee to establish an understanding of your riding background and experience, expectations and areas for development along with a briefing for the rest of the day.
 This briefing takes around 30-45 minutes as we also discuss riding theory and safety aspects whilst out on the road.

 The rest of the day is out on the road.
 Our training does not use radios; radios are unnecessary, allows you to focus on improving without distraction and builds confidence more quickly as you make riding decisions for yourself.

-All areas of riding will be addressed, but cornering, positioning, observation, confidence, smooth progress, and safety are generally where skills need to be developed most.
+All areas of riding will be addressed, including cornering, positioning, observation, confidence, smooth progress, and safety.

 The 1-day course builds confidence to cope with all types of roads and traffic conditions.
 At the end of the day, further training can be discussed if needed for specific areas of development.